codesandbox/codesandbox-client/packages/homepage/content/docs/3-configuration.md

 title: Configuration
 authors: ['CompuIves']
 description:
-  You can configure sandboxes and other options with configuration files specified by the template.
+  You can configure sandboxes and templates with configuration files.
 ---

 ## Configuration Files

-We think that configuration is used when a program can't understand what the user really wants, and try to steer away from it as much as possible.
-However, there are always advanced use cases where the user wants to control every aspect of their program, and thus configure everything.
-CodeSandbox is a clear example of a program that requires configuration, it doesn't fit the 95%.

-That's why we introduce a concept called 'Configuration Files'.
+There are some advanced use cases where you might need more control over a sandbox or template.
+That's why we support configuration files.
 Every template on CodeSandbox has a list of configuration files it supports.
-You can see this list in the sidebar:
+You can see the supported files under Configuration Files from the left-hand activity bar in the editor.

 ![Configurations File UI](./images/configuration.png)